jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/index.md

 - Intel VPP HDR10 tone-mapping is supported on Intel QSV and VA-API on Linux.

-- VPP is prefered if both tone-mapping options are enabled.
+- VPP is preferred if both tone-mapping options are enabled.

 - Rockchip RKMPP currently only support HDR10 and HLG tone-mapping.